ValGSgit/42CC/README.md

 ### 💭 *"The best way to predict the future is to create it"*

-**⭐ If you find my journey inspiring, please give this repo a star!**
+**⭐ If you find my journey interesting, please give this repo a star!**

 *Last Updated: May 2025*